open-telemetry/opentelemetry-specification/specification/logs/bridge-api.md

 Thus, the API SHOULD provide a way to set/register and access a global default LoggerProvider.

-Notwithstanding any global LoggerProvider, some applications may want to or have to use multiple LoggerProvider instances, e.g. to have different configuration (like [LogRecordProcessors](sdk.md#logrecordprocessor)) for each (and consequently for the Loggers obtained from them), or because it's easier with dependency injection frameworks.
-Thus, implementations of LoggerProvider SHOULD allow creating an arbitrary number of instances.

 ### LoggerProvider operations

 The LoggerProvider MUST provide the following functions: